John Almeida: Work as a priest

-The story of his life there and up to an extreme old age has been compared by some to an ancient Fathers of the Desert.
+The story of his life there and up to an extreme old age has been compared to an ancient Desert Father.
 Whatever time could be spared from his active duties was given up to contemplation, to fastings, watchings, disciplines, and other austerities.
 The sufferings he inflicted on his body seem to have had no effect upon his health, although he continued them almost to the day of his death.
 Hair shirts, iron chains, and metal plates with sharp points almost covered his entire body.

 He was ordained a priest in 1602 and spent many years of wandering through the forests to reclaim the cannibal tribes who lived there.
 He always journeyed on foot, and no matter how rugged the way or how exhausted his strength he would not permit himself to be carried.

 His food was what he gathered as he journeyed from one place to the other.
 Some who accompanied him on his missions testified under oath that for six or seven years they never say him taste fish or flesh, or lie on a bed, but that he spent most of the night sitting or kneeling at prayer, which was not only protracted, but almost bewildering in the number of devotions he practiced.

 Many miracles are ascribed to him, and his prophetic utterances were frequent.
 Not only did he pass unharmed among the tribes, but he reportedly so won their affection that they did all in their power to prevent him from being taken away from them for other missions.